sherlock-audit/2023-03-teller-judging/README.md

     Watsons who escalated this issue will have their escalation amount deducted from their next payout.

+**IAm0x52**

+Fixed [here](https://github.com/teller-protocol/teller-protocol-v2/pull/98) by restricting commitCollateral to only be called by TellerV2, which will never call commitCollateral on an active loan

 # Issue H-2: CollateralManager#commitCollateral can be called by anyone

 Source: https://github.com/sherlock-audit/2023-03-teller-judging/issues/169